DependencyTrack/hyades-apiserver/DEVELOPING.md

 | `KAFKA_KEYSTORE_PATH`       | Key store path to be used    | -       |     ❌      |
 | `KAFKA_KEYSTORE_PASSWORD`   | Key store password           | -       |     ❌      |

-(If ssl is enabled then the security protocol, truststore path and password would be required properties) (If mtls is enabled then additional to truststore, keystore path and password would be required properties)
+(If tls is enabled then the security protocol, truststore path and password would be required properties) (If mtls is enabled then additional to truststore, keystore path and password would be required properties)

 To run a previously built executable JAR, just invoke it with `java -jar`, e.g.: